myriam23/housing_story/index.md

 {% include mean_satisfaction_agglomerative.html %}

 We can see that the clustering into the happy and the unhappy groups is also efficient regarding the numerical variables.
-The differences of means  between each these 3 variables is sufficient to reinforce the confidence we have in these clusters.
+The differences of means  between each of these 3 variables is sufficient to reinforce the confidence we have in these clusters.

 ## Propensity Score Matching of Households that received PFP